Online Q&A Hours

 No. You must successfully complete two of the three sciences (Anatomy and Physiology I, Anatomy and Physiology II, and Microbiology) by the time of application (January 15) for fall admission.

-Yes, the Admissions Committee will review both grades.
-Both the old grade and the new grade will be used when calculating your nursing prerequisite GPA, even if you have repeated the course multiple times.
+The Admissions Committee will review all repeated attempts on nursing prerequisite courses, but only the new grade will be used when calculating your nursing prerequisite GPA.
 We strongly encourage all applicants to calculate their nursing prerequisite GPA prior to application in order to determine whether they have met the 3.0 nursing prerequisite GPA eligibility guideline.
-In most cases, admission to the program is unlikely if this guideline is not met.
+On the online BSN Application, students will have an opportunity to explain any repeated attempts on nursing prerequisite courses.